pinki-choudhury/cinema-tickets-system/README.md

 ## **Dependencies**
 The project uses the following dependencies:

-* JUnit : For unit testing.
+* JUnit : For unit testing

-* Mockito: For mocking dependencies in tests.
+* Mockito: For mocking dependencies in tests

-* JaCoCo: For code coverage reporting.
+* JaCoCo: For code coverage reporting

 ### JaCoCo Configuration
 To generate a code coverage report using JaCoCo, add the following plugin to your `pom.xml`: